KuldeepSJadon/Import_and_Visualise_Data_from_PDF_Using_R/README.md

 global <- ne_countries(scale = 110, type = "countries")
 ```

+### Create a data frame that we can use more easily

-Convert the Natural Earth data to a data frame so that it can be joined with the passport index data.
+We'll now convert the Natural Earth data to a data frame so that it can be joined with the passport index data.
 To do this we'll use `fortify()` from `ggplot2` and specify the region to be "name", which is the name of the country in the shapefile.
 We can then use this to join the data with other data, including data originally in the shapefile that's lost when fortifying.

 ``` r
 library(ggplot2)